-- (i) Administrative Review and Design Criteria of Live Local Act Development. - (1) Definitions.
-For purposes of this subsection (i), the following terms are defined: - a.
-The Live Local Act or the Act means the Live Local Act of 2023, Chapter 2023-17, Laws of Florida, as it may be amended. - b.
+(i) Administrative Review and Design Criteria of Live Local Act Development.

+(1) Definitions.
+For purposes of this subsection (i), the following terms are defined:

+a.
+The Live Local Act or the Act means the Live Local Act of 2023, Chapter 2023-17, Laws of Florida, as it may be amended.

+b.
 LLA Development means mixed use multifamily development pursuant to the Act.
-All components of the LLA Development shall be located on the same parcel or on one unified parcel. - (2) Intent.
+All components of the LLA Development shall be located on the same parcel or on one unified parcel.

+(2) Intent.
 The Act requires that the Village allow LLA Development in the B Business District even though this district does not permit residential use.
-The Act further requires that the Village allow height, density and use inconsistent with the otherwise applicable requirements of the Code.
+The Act further requires that the Village allow height, density, floor area ratio, and use inconsistent with the otherwise applicable requirements of the Code.
 LLA Development shall comply with all requirements of the Code for such development unless otherwise specified for LLA Development in the B Business District.
-The Village Manager shall review and approve a major site plan or major site plan amendment for LLA Development, if: - a. no further action by the Village is required (e.g., no variance, conditional use or other approval is required); and - b. the proposed development satisfies the land development regulations for multi-family developments in areas zoned for such use and is otherwise consistent with the comprehensive plan, with the exception of provisions establishing allowable densities, height, and land use, in the manner further specified herein. - (3) Review Process.
+The Village Manager shall review and approve a major site plan or major site plan amendment for LLA Development, if:

+a. no further action by the Village is required (e.g., no variance, conditional use or other approval is required); and b. the proposed development satisfies the land development regulations for multi-family developments in areas zoned for such use and is otherwise consistent with the comprehensive plan, with the exception of provisions establishing allowable densities, height, floor area ratio, and land use, in the manner further specified herein.

+(3) Review Process.
 The review process shall assure that LLA Development satisfies all requirements of the Act, as well as the Village Comprehensive Plan and Code provisions that are not preempted by the Act for a major site plan, and all other applicable laws.
-LLA Development shall follow the minor site plan process, with review by the Administration of whether the LLA Development satisfies all requirements of law, including (without limitation) the review criteria of Section 21-322(d)(1) and other requirements for major site plan approval, a recommendation by the ARB, and administrative approval by the Village Manager rather than approval by the Village Council.
+LLA Development shall follow the minor site plan process, with review by the Administration of whether the LLA Development satisfies all requirements of law, including (without limitation) the review criteria of Section 21-322(d)(1) and other requirements for major site plan approval, a recommendation by the ARB, and administrative approval by the Village

+Manager rather than approval by the Village Council.
+The Village Manager shall promulgate a policy containing procedures and expectations for administrative approval, and shall maintain it on the Village website.